kronometrix/databus/README.md

 ## Description

 Many systems cannot send data, directly to Kronometrix.
 These systems use and provide different interfaces and protocols which are incompatible with Kronometrix data message structure.
-In order to inter-connect wth such systems, Kronometrix is offering the concept of data input gate.
+In order to inter-connect wth such systems, Kronometrix is offering the concept of data input gate, simple a gate.

 A Kronometrix gate, is a data input point, capable to receive, filter and convert native, specific traffic into Kronometrix data, as one or many data messages.
 There can be different types of gates: MQTT, AviMet, DDS, Feedliner.
-Each gate is responsible for different type of data traffic.
+Each gate is responsible for different type of data traffic, its own validation and convertion.
+A gate can scale horizontaly, to accomodate more traffic, if required.

 ![Gates](http://www.kronometrix.org/kgte.svg)

 ## Functions

+These are the main functions a gate is offering:

- * A gate does not authenticate requests as Auth module does.
-It does a simple check on the data received to check a basic regex, or some other condition and if found valid will be formatted in K messages to be send forward to Kronometrix Auth module for authentication.
+ * no Kronometrix authentication services are offered.
+It does a simple check on the data received to check a specific condition, a regex, or some pattern and if found valid will be formatted into valid Kronometrix data message(s)

+ * as soon as we have a valid Kronometrix data message(s), these will be send forward to Kronometrix Auth module for proper, authentication & authorization

+ * maintains a status of all requests, for example if one requests has been denied proper authentication

- * A gate does not validate a SID or TID
+ * does not validate a Kronometrix SID or TID

- * A gate does not offer any Kronometrix authorization, authentication mechanism
+ * does not offer any Kronometrix authorization, authentication mechanism

 ## Types